Moustachauve/cookie-editor/README.md

 1. Run npm install to make sure you have all the required packages installed.
 2. Run the command `grunt`
 3. All the files are in the `dist` directory created

+## Disclaimer

+This project is not an official Google project.
+It is not supported by Google and Google specifically disclaims all warranties as to its quality, merchantability, or fitness for a particular purpose.